Advanced Computer Techniques: Management personality

+ACT had its second office at 555 Madison Avenue, by 56th Street (here seen in 2023).

 Lecht was a colorful and flamboyant character with an idiosyncratic sense of style, who went around on a motorcycle and was described as a "showman" by colleagues, customers, and competitors alike.
 At one point his office and desk were completely covered by silver square tiles.
 ACT benefited from his flair for publicity: He, together with the company, was profiled in The New Yorker in 1967 and later in industry publications such as Datamation, which once referred to him as "One of computerdom's most flashy characters".

-ACT had its second office at 555 Madison Avenue, by 56th Street (here seen in 2023).
+Even decades later, a computing historian recalled Lecht as "one of the real characters in the industry, a very, very unusual man."

 Lecht published several textbooks on programming covering different languages.
 ACT organized a series of seminars for the American Management Association on project management for developing computer applications.
 The seminars were organized into a 1967 book by Lecht, The Management of Computer Programming Projects, that was likely the first book ever published on the topic.
 The company also published A Guide for Software Documentation in 1969, compiled and edited by Dorothy Walsh, which was again one of the first of its kind and was cited by a number of other publications in the years to follow.